 Grade-point Average

-- A minimum of a 3.0 cumulative GPA in undergraduate study.
-Note that we will do our best to place GPAs into context on a per-school basis for institutions that do not use a 4.0 GPA scale.
+• A minimum of a 3.0 cumulative GPA in undergraduate study.
+During the review process, we re-calculate GPAs into context on a per-school basis for institutions that do not use a 4.0 GPA scale.

 Graduate Record Examination (GRE)

-- PLEASE NOTE: The UCSB Computer Science department will not require the GRE requirement for Fall 2023 applicants.
-Because the GRE is not a requirement, this means we are prohibited from reviewing these scores for all applicants.
-Please do not attempt to upload GRE scores to your application as they will not be reviewed.
+• The department does not currently require the GRE for any applicants.
+Because the GRE is not a requirement, we are prohibited from reviewing test scores for all applicants.
+Do not attempt to upload GRE scores to your application as they will not be reviewed.
+Further information is listed on the Graduate Division FAQ page.

 Non-native English Speakers (or ESL Students)